At a Glance

 - Tasks: Support individuals in the criminal justice system and deliver recovery programmes.

-- Company: Join a leading charity dedicated to helping vulnerable people in the community.
+- Company: Join a charity dedicated to helping vulnerable people in the community.

 - Benefits: Enjoy competitive weekly pay and the chance to make a real difference.

-- Why this job: Be part of a meaningful mission that empowers individuals on their recovery journey.
+- Why this job: Be part of a meaningful mission that transforms lives and promotes social impact.

-- Qualifications: Experience with complex clients facing substance misuse issues is essential.
+- Qualifications: Experience with complex clients and substance misuse is essential.

 - Other info: Must be available within a week and have a valid DBS.